wp-plugins/ai-responsive-gallery-album/readme.txt

 * Add Multiple Gallery to your page or post using a shortcode.
 Ex.[Album ID=1,2]
 * Add Gallery to your page or post using a shortcode.
 Ex.
 [Album]
 * Add shortcode in any template file.
 Ex. < ? php echo do_shortcode("[Album ID=1]"); ? >
-* It provides a powerful engine for uploading and managing galleries of images, with the ability to               add/delete/disable/enable, and more.
+* It provides a powerful engine for uploading and managing image galleries, with the ability to add/delete/disable/enable, and much more.
-* You can specify the way the albums and photos order using functionality of drag and drop cell in the admin      panel.
+* You can specify the order of photos and albums  using functionality of drag and drop cell in the admin panel.
 * Add a caption to each photo in the album.
 * Fancy LightBox support for all linked images on your website.
 * Clean and easy-to-use user interfaces.